fer-rplazas/envs/README.md

-Conda environment spefications with commonly used packages
+Conda environment specifications with commonly used packages